 The box is actually two separate objects, one open, the other closed, a Global Variable (bool) Box Open is used to keep track.
 On click we compare the previously set Selected INV Item with a local variable and activate/deactivate objects as required and update Box Open.

-So that’s a pretty simple inventory system working and the beginnings of a save system too, there’s an awful lot that could be optimised in this setup so I might update at a later stage.
+So that’s a pretty simple inventory system working and the beginnings of a save system too, you can see a video of it in action on YouTube here.
+There’s an awful lot that could be optimised in this setup so I might update at a later stage.
 As always, comments, crits and corrections are very welcome.